 Don’t get me wrong, the actors’ performances are great.
 Timothée Chalamet couldn’t make a better impression on me.
 Javier Bardem is stellar, as always.
 Zendaya, even though she has a short part in this first movie, plays her cards brilliantly, transmitting that intended oneiric touch.
 And Stellan Skarsgård, who plays the role of Baron Vladimir Harkonnen, holds a strong resemblance to Marlon Brando’s Colonel Kurtz in Apocalypse Now (1979), which is a great reference.

-Apart from noticeable Hispanic representation, Dune also borrows heavily from Arab, North African, and Islamic culture.
-A lot of words used by the Fremen — people of the dessert — are directly borrowed from Arabic, for instance: Jihad (holy war), Lisad al-Gaib (teller of things yet to come), Alia (the elevated), Gom Jabbar (mighty people), Caid (leader), Muad’Dib (teacher), among many other terms.
+Apart from noticeable Hispanic representation, Dune also borrows heavily from Arab, North African, and Islamic culture references.
+A lot of words used by the Fremen — people of the desert — are directly borrowed from Arabic, for instance: Jihad (holy war), Lisad al-Gaib (teller of things yet to come), Alia (the elevated), Gom Jabbar (mighty people), Caid (leader), Muad’Dib (teacher), among many other terms.

 There are obvious parallels between the fight for power with the objective of taking control of “the spice”, and historical moments from the last 60 years in the Middle East: wars, coups, and fights between countries with the foreign support of great nations, which have their own interests in exploiting the resources of the affected area.